 Exclusions and restrictions vary between health funds, levels of cover and between policies, so it’s important to understand what’s covered, not covered or covered to a limited extent before you decide on the level of cover or type of policy you need.

 An exclusion is a procedure or service for which you can’t claim a benefit.
 If a procedure or service is listed as an exclusion on your policy, your health fund won’t help cover the cost for that procedure or service in a private or public hospital.

 For example, if your hospital insurance policy excludes assisted reproductive services like IVF, your health fund won’t pay anything towards the cost of that service.

 What is a restriction?

 A restriction is a procedure or service for which you’ll only receive the minimum default benefit, which is set by the government.
 If a procedure or service is listed as restricted on your policy, you’ll be covered for it, but only to a very limited extent, which will leave you with an out-of-pocket cost.

-When you see a procedure or service that’s listed as restricted on a policy, think about whether you’ll need that treatment in future – if the answer is yes, it’s probably a good idea to consider a higher level of cover that will pay better benefits.
+When you see a procedure or service that’s listed as restricted on a policy, think about whether you’ll need that treatment in future.
+If the answer is yes, it’s a good idea to consider a higher level of cover that will pay better benefits.